 Commit to maintaining my personal professional competence and strive to uphold the integrity and competence of my profession.

 Have you been a CEnv in the past, let your registration lapse, but would like to register to become a CEnv again?
 It might be easier to reinstate than you think!

 If you have been unable to continue as a CEnv registrant due to non-payment of your annual fee(s) for any reason, you may still be able to reinstate as a CEnv registrant again without completing the full application process a second time.

 The webinar below gives more information on the application process, and the Q & A session at the end (timestamp 18.30) may help to answer some of your questions.

 The Chartered Environmentalist (CEnv) community is coming together throughout August 2020 to tell the world about their vital work.
 For those aspiring to become a CEnv or an environmental professional more widely, this is the place for some serious insight and inspiration from across sectors, disciplines and experience levels!

 To check out what the CEnv community is saying, search for #iamCEnv on Twitter, LinkedIn and YouTube.
 You'll find inspiring video clips, interviews, webinars, wise words of advice and more popping up throughout August.
 Or, to find out more information, visit our #iamCEnv website hub »

-Click here to view a selection of Chartered Environmentalist profiles from the professional bodies licensed to award the CEnv registration.
+In addition to Amanda, we have a wide selection of Chartered Environmentalist profiles from the professional bodies licensed to award the CEnv registration.
 These insights give an idea of

 For additional information on the CEnv registration and how to apply, please contact our team or your professional body.